 1 | Alfalfa

 Alfalfa sprouts are my favorite.
 I grow them every day.
 These delicate sprouts come from tiny seeds that produce tiny shoots.
-They can be a refreshing addition to everything from sandwiches to garnishes for soups.
+They can be a refreshing addition to everything from sandwiches to soup garnishes.
 Alfalfa sprouts come from alfalfa wheat and have a large amount of nutrients that can be beneficial for bone strength.

 Amongst the nutritional content of alfalfa is a high amount of both calcium and vitamin K. In a study sponsored in part by the U.S. Department of Agriculture (USDA) and Tufts University, “regular consumption” of alfalfa sprouts helped both women and men prevent the beginnings of osteoporosis.